 And then there was the sermon message.
 I guess I should’ve known, I should’ve expected that a message about great sex would be difficult for me to hear.
 The pastor did a good job and shared important principles, but it just made me sad.
 It reminded me of the hurt, it reminded of how far from that ideal my marriage had been, and it reminded me of how broken I still am.
 I think the principle that hit home most was how great sex is secure.
 It is safe—there is no judgment or condemnation—you can be completely vulnerable.
 That is certainly a big piece of the healing puzzle for me.
 I never truly felt secure in our sexual relationship.

 In the past few weeks God has been giving me glimpses of how He is doing His work to heal me in this area.
-I have begun to realize how I never feel secure enough in my I still need healing - when sex hurts there is hoperelationships with men to be vulnerable.
+I have begun to realize how I never feel secure enough in my relationships with men to be vulnerable.
 Obviously the true place for full vulnerability is in a marriage relationship, but even in friendships I have a difficulty being truly authentic in a way that opens me up to vulnerability.
 I am still afraid, perhaps because I am still putting too much emphasis on how others view me.
 But, maybe it’s just that I’ve been hurt—I’ve been made to feel less than desirable, like I’m not worth it—and that has made me afraid and left me broken.

 Here is an excerpt from my prayer journal earlier this month which describes this need for healing in more detail… Continue reading